 - The criteria for Quality of language in Foundation Question 4/Higher Question 1 include 'references to two/three time frames'.
-If a candidate refers to three time frames, it may well be through different tenses, but equally it could be through the present tense: Je vais régulièrement au cinéma une fois par mois (present); Je vais à la piscine samedi prochain (future); Je viens d'arriver au centre commercial (past). - The criteria for Accuracy in Higher Question 2 refer to 'tense formations'.
+In Chinese a verb does not inflect or change its form to indicate tense: therefore a time word time expression, or a time reference or context for the action of the verb must be clearly provided when referring to past, present or future events and actions.
+Modal verbs such as 想, 会, 打算, 计划, 希望 or 要 + verb, etc can indicate the future.
+Aspectual particles/aspect markers can also be accepted for actions with different time references, eg verb + 过 or 了 can indicate past experience. - The criteria for Accuracy in Higher Question 2 refer to 'tense formations'.
 In this question, a candidate can impress by showing that he/she can use a good range of tenses, thereby adding to the range and complexity of language.

 Appendix 2A glossary of terms used in the Writing assessment criteria ambiguity A problem with immediate communication caused by grammatical inaccuracy or a contradiction (eg, 'I love it because it's boring'). appropriate Language which is suitable for the requirements of the task. coherent Language which is easy to follow with a logical sequencing of ideas.
 See 'fluent'. complex sentences Sentences which contain a subordinate clause or clauses.
 See Appendix 1 for examples. complex structures See Appendix 1 for examples. confidence Accurate use of language. delay in communication A problem with immediate communication caused by grammatical or lexical inaccuracy. fluent Language which is easy to follow with a logical sequencing of ideas.
-See 'coherent'. grammatical structures Structures which are listed in the specification. justified The reason for holding a stated opinion. key messages With reference to the translation questions on both papers, these are the key messages as identified in the mark scheme. lapses A problem with communication caused by grammatical inaccuracy. linking words Words such as parce que , mais , used to create longer sentences. longer sentences These may be complex, with more difficult subordinations, or more simple through the use of linking words such as car , mais . major errors Errors which impair communication. minor errors Errors which do not have a bearing on communication. opinions A positive/negative verb or adjective used to give an opinion; or a neutral adjective, such as 'big', preceded by something like 'I think that'.
+See 'coherent'. grammatical structures Structures which are listed in the specification. justified The reason for holding a stated opinion. key messages With reference to the translation questions on both papers, these are the key messages as identified in the mark scheme. lapses A problem with communication caused by grammatical inaccuracy. linking words Words such as 因为, 但是 used to create longer sentences. longer sentences These may be complex, with more difficult subordinations, or more simple through the use of linking words such as 因为......所以......, 虽然......但是....... major errors Errors which impair communication. minor errors Errors which do not have a bearing on communication. opinions A positive/negative verb or adjective used to give an opinion; or a neutral adjective, such as 'big', preceded by something like 'I think that'.
 For example 'I think that my bedroom is very small'. secure Accurate. structures See 'grammatical structures'. style and register The style of writing.
-Usually this will be determined by the nature of the task, requiring informal or formal register. time frames The use of tenses, with or without time markers, which refer to past, present or future events.
-A present tense may be a future or past time frame, eg Le week-end prochain je vais au cinéma (future time frame); J'apprends le français depuis cinq ans (past time frame). variety Use of different verbs, nouns and adjectives which avoid a lot of conspicuous repetition.
+Usually this will be determined by the nature of the task, requiring informal or formal register. time frames The use of time markers, which refer to past, present or future events, eg 昨天早饭我吃面包 (past); 今天我吃面条 (present); 明天我想吃鸡蛋 (future). variety Use of different verbs, nouns and adjectives which avoid a lot of conspicuous repetition.